3 Ways to Build an All ETF Portfolio

 For instance, if you're an investor seeking moderate risk and decide that you want 60% of your portfolio in stocks and 40% in bonds, you could consider purchasing an all-country stock index ETF and then combine it with a bond ETF.

-Many world stock market ETFs track the Morgan Stanley Capital International All Country World IndexSM (MSCI ACWI), which provides exposure to U.S. stocks, developed-market international stocks and emerging-market international stocks.
+World stock market ETFs may track an index like the Morgan Stanley Capital International All Country World IndexSM (MSCI ACWI), which provides exposure to U.S. stocks, developed-market international stocks and emerging-market international stocks.

-Some bond ETFs track the broad Barclays U.S. Aggregate Bond Index, which covers:
+Some bond ETFs track the broad Bloomberg Barclays US Aggregate Bond Index, which covers:

 - Treasury bonds